TBHostGenetics/data_harmonisation/README.md

 ## 02 - Merging individual datasets

-The merge function in PLINK appears to exclude variants that are common in both data sets, which is unexpected.The following steps extract the variants common in both file sets and merge the data:
+The merge function in PLINK appears to exclude variants that are common in both data sets, which is unexpected.
+The following steps extract the variants common in both file sets and merge the data:

 1. Extract SNP IDs from BIM files and sort them numerically (it will be useful to convert SNP IDs to chr:bp format before doing this).